-If the client is required to send an oplock break acknowledgment, it MUST construct a request following the syntax that is specified in section 2.2.24.1.
+If the client is required to send an oplock break acknowledgment, it MUST construct a request Otherwise, the client MUST stop processing.

+The client MUST construct Oplock Break Acknowledgment following the syntax that is specified in section 2.2.24.1.
 The SMB2 header is initialized as follows:

-- Command MUST be set to SMB2 OPLOCK BREAK. - The MessageId field is set as specified in section 3.2.4.1.3. - The client MUST set SessionId to Open.TreeConnect.Session.SessionId. - The client MUST set TreeId to Open.TreeConnect.TreeConnectId.
+- Command MUST be set to SMB2 OPLOCK_BREAK. - The MessageId field is set as specified in section 3.2.4.1.3. - The client MUST set SessionId to Open.TreeConnect.Session.SessionId.

+The client MUST set TreeId to Open.TreeConnect.TreeConnectId.